roundyyy/ConsistPass/README.md

 - **Custom Seed**: The customizable seed means that every build of the app can have a unique logic, making it nearly impossible to create a one-size-fits-all reverse engineering tool.
 - **Secure Key Handling**: The `Secret Key` is securely stored and encrypted in the Android Keystore, which is designed to resist tampering even on compromised devices.

+## Pre-Built APK

+For users who don't want to build the app themselves, I provide a pre-built APK with a randomly generated seed.
+This APK can be downloaded directly from the [Releases](https://github.com/yourusername/ConsistPass/releases) section of the GitHub repository.

+### Important Note:
+- The pre-built APK uses a random seed, which means the password generation logic will be unique to this APK.
+If you want to customize the seed, you'll need to build the app yourself following the instructions below.

 ## Building the App

 ### Customizing the Seed